 Did your cat leave an unpleasant surprise on your living room furniture?
 A poop or urine stain can not only ruin the sofa, but the scent can envelop your entire home.
 You might be tempted to take your soiled sofa to the dump, but don’t go that route just yet.

 While there may be an underlying cause for soiling outside the litter box, even the most well-behaved cats have accidents sometimes.
 If you’ve found that your cat has mistaken your couch for their litter box, don’t fret.
-Keep reading to find several methods you can use to try to remove both the stain and odor.
+Keep reading to find several methods you can use to remove both the stain and odor.

 Before You Start

 It’s easy to launder soiled bed linens or articles of clothing, but furniture upholstery requires care and special attention.
 Certain fabrics need gentle detergents to prevent further damage or discoloration.
 Consult the furniture manufacturer before using any chemical or homemade cleaners on your couch.

 You can also check your couch’s cleaning tag for reference codes.
 The tags are often located under the cushion or in small crevices.
 Familiarize yourself with the codes to determine which cleaners you can safely use without destroying your couch.

 How to Get Cat Poop Stains and Smells Out of a Couch